skarlekar/fargate-patterns/README.md

 ### Pre-requisites

 Both the example requires a few prerequisites to be performed.
 These range from creating appropriate roles in IAM for the Lambda and Fargate to invoke AWS services.
-For instance, the Lambda to invoke the Fargate task, the Fargate task to read files from the S3 bucket and write back to it.
+For instance, the Lambda to invoke the Fargate task, the Fargate task to read files from the S3 bucket and write back responses to it.
+Additionally, the S3 bucket must be prepped to notify the Lambda function.

+All these examples uses AWS CLI to invoke the

 ### Tom Thumb - A video thumb-nail generator
 Tom Thumb is a video thumb-nail generator task.
 It is implemented following the ***Container-on-Demand*** pattern.